 Causes and risk factors of liver cancer

-What are risk factors?
+What are the risk factors of liver cancer?

 If you are worried about liver cancer and would like to talk to someone, we're here.
 You can:

-Risk factors for HCC include the following:
+Risk factors for HCC include the following.

 Age